tariqhamid/oose/README.md

       name: 'video',
       //optional mimetype if its already known (skips the detection process)
       mimetype: 'video/mp4',
+      //set the driver (by default it is http)
+      driver: 'http',
       //the url used to download the source file, http and https are supported
       url: 'http://localhost/tmp/24zsf',
       //any additional headers that should be sent with the request